jac307/MediaArtTutorials/MOCAP/4_Retargeting_Blender.md

 ### Step-by-Step Instructions

+First, create a new Blender project and **save the file** as `Character-with-MOCAP-1.blend`.
+Then, follow these steps:

 #### 1. **Import Your Character Mesh**
    - In Blender, go to `File → Import → OBJ/FBX` (or whatever format your model is in)
    - Make sure your model **does not include an armature**